Why You Need an SEO Consultant and How to Hire the Best for Your Business

 On-page & off-page optimization

-When people talk about search engine optimization, they generally mean on-page SEO — optimizing your content, keywords, page load speed, metadata, URL structure, mobile-friendliness, etc. Essentially, all the things you do to your website to improve its rankings.
+When people talk about organic search optimization, they generally mean on-page SEO — optimizing your content, keywords, page load speed, metadata, URL structure, mobile-friendliness, etc. Essentially, all the things you do to your website to improve its rankings.

 But off-page SEO is equally important.
 This includes all the activities that you do outside your website to drive traffic to it and improve its domain authority.